denyadev/denyadev/README.md

 Full Stack Developer with a passion for learning new technologies and working with teams to create user-friendly, responsive, and performant web applications.
 Over two years of experience designing, developing and implementing applications and solutions using a range of front-end and back-end technologies.
 Eager to develop skills in a fast-paced environment and contribute to the success of a company.

+## Some of my projects:

+-

+-

 ## Connect with me:

 https://www.linkedin.com/in/denis-kosogov/

 ## Tech Stack:

-Frontend	  :	HTML, CSS, JavaScript, TypeScript, React, Next.js, TailwindCSS, Bootstrap
+Frontend	  :	HTML, CSS, JavaScript, React, NextJS, TailwindCSS, Bootstrap

-Backend	    :	Node.js, Express, Python, Django, Next.js, REST APIs
+Backend	    :	NodeJS, ExpressJS, Python, Django, MongoDB, PostgreSQL

-Database	  :	MongoDB, PostgreSQL, MySQL, Firebase

-Tools	      :	Git, GitHub, Redux, Postman, MS Office, Adobe Suite, Chrome DevTools
+Other   	  :	Git, GitHub, Redux, TypeScript, MS Office, Adobe Suite, Chrome DevTools

-Deployment	:	Vercel, Heroku, Netlify, AWS
+Deployment  :	Vercel, Heroku, Netlify, AWS EC2, AWS S3

 <!---
 denyadev/denyadev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.